 Florida Agricultural and Mechanical University and the Office of Financial Aid are committed to help you by providing you the best possible financial aid award you can receive.
-You have selected us as your school of choice and we understand that financing your education can be a daunting task.
-The staff of the Financial Aid Office is ready to help you, from completing the Free Application for Federal Student Aid (FAFSA) to loan counseling.
+You have selected us as your school of choice and we understand that financing your education is an important task.
+The staff of the Financial Aid Office is ready to help you, from completing the Free Application for Federal Student Aid (FAFSA) to loan counseling and debt management.

 We have developed this guide to help you and your family understand the different financial aid programs we have to offer.
 We hope this guide will help you answer your questions.
-Please visit your website at www.famu.edu/financialaid for further information.
+Please visit our website at www.famu.edu/financialaid for further information.